Spark Energy is now Ovo

 1) Has Spark Energy gone bust?

 The company received a high number of complaints in the months prior to it closing.
-It had also failed to pay the £14.4m it owed for the UK’s Renewables Obligation Scheme.
+It had also failed to pay the £14.4 million it owed the UK’s Renewables Obligation Scheme.
 The scheme funds renewable energy projects and all UK suppliers are obliged to pay into it.

 2) Who has taken over Spark Energy?

 Energy regulator Ofgem appointed Ovo Energy to take on the supplier’s then 290,000 customers.
-Even though customers are now technically supplied by Ovo, the company continues to use the Spark Energy brand and operating company.
+Even though customers are now technically supplied by Ovo, the company has continued to use the Spark Energy brand and operating company.
+This will change soon, as there are plans for it to be merged with the SSE brand, which is also owned by Ovo.
+As a result, Spark Energy is no longer taking new customer registrations.

 3) Will I have to pay more with the new supplier?